celo-org/docs/blog/03-04-2023-creating-a-twitter-like-decentralized-application-on-celo-using-solidity/creating-a-twitter-like-decentralized-application-on-celo-using-solidity.md

 ```
 ## Structure of a Tweet

-<b>If you have experience with C/C++ programming language then it will be easy to code in Solidity because Solidity and C/C++ are both statically typed language and Solidity borrow some syntax from C/C++.</b>
+**If you have experience with C/C++ programming language then it will be easy to code in Solidity because Solidity and C/C++ are both statically typed language and Solidity borrow some syntax from C/C++.**

 Our Twitter dapp is made by tweets that are tweeted by different users.
 We can define the structure of a tweet in Solidity as: